 In March 2008, the Sohu Group was sued by four major record companies, Sony BMG, Warner, Universal and Gold Label, which alleged that the Sohu Group provided music search links and download services that violated copyrights they owned.
-As of March 31, 2010, the lawsuits with these four record companies were still in process.
+As of June 30, 2010, the lawsuits with these four record companies were still in process.
+At this stage, an estimation of the loss cannot be made.